-Light fixtures based on light-emitting diodes or simply LED lamps have notable advantages over incandescent lamps and fluorescent lamps.
+Light fixtures based on light-emitting diodes or simply, LED lamps or LED light bulbs have notable advantages over incandescent lamps and fluorescent lamps.
 Hence, coupled with improvements in manufacturing processes that allow higher production outputs at lower costs, they are becoming more available to the market and accessible to the public.

-1. Energy efficiency: One of the primary advantages of LED lamps is that they produce more lumens per watt than incandescent lamps and fluorescent tubes or bulbs.
+.
 This means that they can produce the same amount light at a lower energy input.
-They consume 70 to 90 percent less energy than incandescent and fluorescent lamps.
+To be specific, they consume 70 to 90 percent less energy than incandescent and fluorescent lamps.
 For example, to produce 600 lumens, a typical incandescent lamp requires 60 watts and a fluorescent lamp or CFL requires 15 watts.
-However, a LED lamp only requires 9 watts to produce 900 lumens.
+However, a LED light bulb only requires 9 watts to produce 900 lumens.
 This advantage translates to cost-saving benefits in electricity bills.

-4. More eco-friendly: Because LED lamps consume less electricity than their counterparts, using them reduces the overall carbon footprint of a household, building, and an entire community.
+Because LED lamps consume less electricity than their counterparts, using them reduces the overall carbon footprint of a household, building, and an entire community.
 Furthermore, because they have longer operational life, solid wastes generated from manufacturing and discarding light fixtures are substantially reduced.
-The components within LED lamps can also be reprocessed and recycled.
+The components within these lamps can also be reprocessed and recycled.
 They are also free from harmful chemicals that are typically found in CFLs.

-1. Limited dimming: Most LED lamps would not work with existing dimmer switches designed for incandescent lamps.
-However, it is important to note that there are models of indoor LED bulbs with additional technical tweaks that give them dimming features.
+Most LED lamps would not work with existing dimmer switches designed for incandescent lamps.
+However, it is important to note that there are models of indoor LED light bulbs with additional technical tweaks that give them dimming features.
 Of course, installing these dimmable LED bulbs is more complicated and expensive than installing a system of dimmable incandescent lamps.

-2. Heat damage: Operational LED lamps still generate heat.
+Operational LEDs still generate heat.
 In fact, they need good heat management that uses a heat sink to perform well and maximize their rated lifespans.
 Note that one of the disadvantages of LED lamps involves a drop in efficiency and lifespan due to exposure to high temperatures.
 This is due to their solid-stated electric components that are heat-sensitive by default.
 Damaged electric components can also result to further overheating and might ignite a fire.
 Installing and using LED lamps should also come with an evaluation for compatibility, especially for totally and partially closed fixtures.

 Less energy use and longer lifespan, coupled with better environmental benefits are the notable advantages of LED lamps over incandescent lamps and fluorescent lamps.
 Take note that these advantages translate to different cost-saving benefits involving electricity bills, replacement and maintenance, and cooling and ventilation.